nfletton/bvspca/README.md

 # Bow Valley SPCA Website

+## Apps

+### core

+### animals
+All animal related data, templates and functionality.
+The app includes:

+* a management command to synchronize animal data managed in PetPoint (http://www.petpoint.com/) with local animal data in this app.
+*

+### newsletter
+Includes a management command to construct a weekly newsletter with recent updates on animals, news and events.
+The newsletter is published via MailChimp.

+The newsletter includes:

+* animals arrived in the last 14 days
+* animals adopted in the last 14 days
+* upcoming events in the next 7 days
+* news items in the last 7 days

 ## Deployment
 ### Evironment Variables
 The following environment variables need to be set in a production